Skip to content

 -H "Authorization: Bearer $LC_JWT"

-limacharlie case get --id 42
+limacharlie case get --case-number 42

 Returns the full case including the event timeline (audit trail of all changes).